Asymptomatic bacteriuria occurs when bacteria is present in a voided urine sample. It’s caused by bacterial colonization of the urinary tract.

 - Group B streptococci

 Because asymptomatic bacteriuria doesn’t cause symptoms, it’s important to know what increases your risk of infection.
-You can avoid the consequences of untreated asymptomatic bacteriuria through early detection and treatment.

 Researchers have identified a number of risk factors, including: